kartikg18/E_Commerce_Application/README.md

-This is a minimal React + Vite app implementing the common requirements from the Sembark frontend assignment: product listing, product details, add-to-cart (in-memory), cart sidebar, routing and basic styling.
+This is a minimal React + Vite app implementing the common requirements: product listing, product details, add-to-cart (in-memory), cart sidebar, routing and basic styling.

 ## What we implemented